ceph/ceph/doc/dev/index.rst

   $ make clean

   # note the following will nuke everything in the source tree that
-  # isn't tracked by git, so make sure to backup any log files /conf options
+  # is not tracked by git, so make sure to backup any log files /conf options

   $ git clean -fdx; git submodule foreach git clean -fdx